Vonage-Community/send-sms-messages-with-python-flask/README.md

 This repo uses the [Vonage Messages API](https://developer.vonage.com/en/messages/overview) to send an SMS with a Python Flask app.

-Learn more about the Messages API with this tutorial.
-The tutorial goes into more detail about the example code in this repo and provides supplemental information to help you out.
-TODO: Add link once published

 **Please note:** Because of different SMS regulations around the world, you may receive an error code from Vonage when attempting to send an SMS from a Vonage virtual number.
 You can [view logs in the developer dashboard](https://dashboard.vonage.com/messages/logs) by selecting “Logs” from the navigation on the left.
 To learn more about SMS regulations – especially if you’re using a 10 digit US number – refer to this blog post about [what you need to know about 10DLC](https://developer.vonage.com/en/blog/what-you-need-to-know-about-10dlc).

 # How To Get This Code Running